 - What kind of photography will you do?
 Different kinds of work command different photography salaries.

 There are many paths you can take in professional photography.
-Here are some median photography salaries for different segments:
+Here are some median photography salaries for the highest-paying industries:

 |Motion picture and video industries||$71,670|